adswa/mpi-datamanagement-ws/docs/content/welcome.md

 The recording will include the following aspects of the main conferencing room:

 - Slides/Screenshares
-- Videos of the speakers
+- Potentially videos of the speakers
 - All audio

 The recording will **not** include: